 Today it is taken for granted that chef uniforms they are part of the culinary scenography.
 Although this was not always the case, in the XNUMXth century, cooks were considered artisans and persecuted for their free thought.
 They sought shelter in the Orthodox church by dressing like monks, but in gray while the monks' clothing was black.

-The classic tall hat that has characterized kitchen professionals for centuries dates from this time.
-Throughout the years, two chefs stand out for their contribution to chefello uniforms. care me, who introduced the color white, to denote cleanliness in the kitchen.
+From this time dates the classic high hat that has characterized kitchen professionals for centuries.
+Over the years, two chefs have stood out for their contribution to chef uniforms, they are Careme, who introduced the color white to denote cleanliness in the kitchen.

 On the other hand, there is Escoffier, who worked to make neatness a characteristic of the uniform.
 It is said that he was the one who in a gastronomic event in 1924 took as a model the shirts of chefs from the Philippines and modified it by making it of 100% cotton.
 After that he called her a Filipina.

 Parts of the Complete Chef Uniform